 - Privately Owned: The vast majority of America’s freight railroads own, build, maintain, operate and pay for their infrastructure with little or no government assistance.

-- Capital Intensive: Railroads invest more than 40 cents out of every revenue dollar back into the rail network, six times more than the average U.S. manufacturer.
+- Capital Intensive: Railroads spend more than 40 cents out of every revenue dollar back into the rail network, six times more than the average U.S. manufacturer.

 - Record Investments: Railroads have spent more than $660 billion since 1980.